BlueBaseJS/docs/cli/expo.md

 ## Usage

 After done setting up this plugin.
-You can go ahead and utilize this cli feature in your newly created or already existing project using BlueRainOS.
+You can go ahead and utilize this cli feature in your newly created or already existing project using BlueBase.

 ```text
 bluerain expo:init